 SketchUp can be a bit difficult to get used to when you’ve never used it before, but it won’t take long to pick it up with the multitude of tutorials that you can find online.

-While many artists use Krita, it can help graphic designers in the same way Adobe Illustrator does.
+While many artists use Krita, it also can help graphic designers in the same way Adobe Illustrator does.
 It’s essentially a platform for digital painting and illustration, so it can be great for creating vectors for logos or other projects that you may be working on.

 Krita is continually coming out with updates and is always changing depending on what users are suggesting, which is impressive for free graphic design software.
 It’s available for both Windows and Apple computers.